Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 ## Troubleshooting
 After publishing your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

-If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/graph/support).
+If you have issues or want to provide feedback, contact [Microsoft Graph](https://developer.microsoft.com/graph/support).